Plumbline Faith

 Because when all is said and done, the terminology of the New Testament never tells us to gather for a “worship service” …

-But to gather for mutually building up each other so we can live lives of service, 24/7.
+But to gather for mutually building up each other so we can live lives of true worship, 24/7.

 GOD OR EXISTENTIALISM? — December 18, 2021